 Begin filling in the events of your ancestor’s life—anchoring events like birth, marriage and death, as well as others like census enumerations, land purchases, births of children, city directory entries, and naturalization.
 Before long, you’ll have a concise and orderly synopsis of your work.

 Timelines can be as simple or complex as you like.
 For greater detail, make entries about parents, siblings and in-laws.
-You can also add pertinent historical events such as wars, floods or the construction of a railroad through town.
+You can also add pertinent historical events such as wars, floods, waves of immigration, or the construction of a railroad through town.
 These things can help put your ancestors into historical context.
-For more about timelines, see our guide.

 Once your timeline’s finished, you’ll be able to see at a glance where your ancestor lived at a given time, what he was doing, who was with him and anything else that struck you as noteworthy.
 Those between-the-census years will begin to take shape.
 You might notice patterns, identify gaps or reveal conflicting information you need to resolve.